There are 5 key steps to daily trumpet care:

 1. Oil Valves

 Do this every day.
 The valves should go up and down freely and fast so oiling them is important.
 Almost any valve oil, or even kerosene will do that job but I’ve switched over to the synthetic valve oils.
 My dirt bike likes the full synthetics, and so does the old 1975 Bach Model 37.
 I used to do the whole deal with pulling the valves out, oiling them and putting them back in as recommended in the little booklet that came with the horn.
 Lou Ranger pointed out that those valves are most likely to work best and last longest if you don’t scratch them up by pulling them out of their normal range of travel every day.
 Now I only pull valves if there’s a problem or if it’s cleaning day.
-The valves on that old 37 are still in great shape and, based on the number of times I’ve practised the Carnival of Venice Variations, been up and down a good 30 million times.
+The valves on that old 37 are still in great shape and, based on the number of times I’ve practised the Carnival of Venice Variations, they’ve been up and down a good 30 million times.

-Instead of pulling them out, oil the valves from the bottom, right through the hole in the bottom of the valve cap.
+Instead of pulling them out, oil the valves from the bottom – right through the hole in the bottom of the valve cap.
 Hold the horn on an angle so that the oil hits and follows the inside of the casing and move the valves up and down as you do so.
 Move the horn around so that the oils gets all over the inside of the valve.
 If you do this very day the valves will stay lubricated and work their best.
 Keeping them oiled up every day is the best way to prevent issues.
 Even a speck of dust can stop a valve – another good reason to leave them where they are.
 For beginning players who might be eager to take the valves out and get them mixed up or worse, take them apart, the best approach is to oil them from below.
 One little squirt is generally enough and I’ve learned the hard way to keep the Trumpet upside down for 15 seconds or so as I work the valves so that I don’t get oil on my pants.
 If I haven’t played a horn for a week or two I don’t touch the valves until I’ve oiled them and given that oil a few seconds to work its magic.
+(That should only happen if you have multiple Trumpets.)

 There are hundreds of brands but I put them in three classes: ok, good and synthetic.
 The stuff that comes in the case from the music store, or whatever they sell as their cheapest valve oil is ok and probably fine for beginners.
 I’ve used good oils like Al Cass Fast and Roché Thomas for decades and loved them.
 When my old Bach started giving me trouble I switched to T2 Tromba and I really like it.
 I told that to Corey, the Yamaha rep last year and a few days later an envelope arrived with some of their synthetic Valve Oil.
 I don’t think I can tell the difference and it works really well.
 Colleagues swear by Hetman, Blue Juice and a few others for their trumpet care.
 A friend mixes up a concoction of kerosene and gun oil and gives it away as advertising (you know who you are Bruce)!
 The debate on which oil is the best is at least as ferocious as the same debate about motor oil.
 Try a few and use what works.
 If your valves are clean and they don’t work well try another oil.
 Lean towards the synthetics if you’re having trouble.
 Now that you’ve read all that I’ll confess that with the synthetics you just don’t have to oil them every day.
 That stuff is amazing – maybe I should use it in the truck.